2007 Rally Ireland

-Stormont, Belfast and finished in Mullaghmore, County Sligo.
+Stormont, Belfast, and finished in Mullaghmore, County Sligo.

 Report

-The rally began with the first special stage in front of Stormont Castle in Belfast, which Marcus Grönholm won on Thursday evening.
+The rally began with the first special stage in front of Stormont Castle in Belfast, which Marcus Grönholm won Thursday evening.
 The next day, in the fourth special stage, Grönholm hit a wall hard, and he and co-driver Timo Rautiainen were taken to hospital as a precaution.
-Both remained unhurt, but withdrew from the rally.
+Both remained unhurt but withdrew from the rally.

-Citroën driver Sébastien Loeb took a step towards his fourth Drivers' World Championship title, taking the lead again in the drivers' standings.
+Citroën driver Sébastien Loeb took a step towards his fourth Drivers' World Championship title, retaking the lead in the drivers' standings.
 His advantage over his rival Grönholm, who retired on Friday after a serious accident, had been six points before the last round of the world championship.
 Mikko Hirvonen finished fourth, securing the second manufacturers' world championship title in a row for the Ford team.

 Jari-Matti Latvala was third, taking his first WRC podium.
-Latvala edged out Hirvonen from third place on Friday.
-He was able to hold this position to the finish despite briefly going off the road on Saturday, losing a little time.
+On Friday, Latvala edged out Hirvonen for third place.
+He held this position to the finish despite briefly going off the road on Saturday, losing a little time.